DarwinsOmondi/RetrofitMusicApp/README.md

 **Features**
 Search Artists: Search for artists by name and view their albums.
 View Album Details: Explore album details including the title and artist.
-Browse Songs: Browse through the list of songs in each album.
+Click on the recently serach to view there album details Browse Songs: Browse through the list of songs in each album.
 Image Loading: Utilizes Glide library for efficient loading of album cover images.
 API Integration: Uses Retrofit library for seamless integration with the Deezer API.